 Individuals with depression miss an average of 4.8 workdays and suffer 11.5 days of reduced productivity in a given three-month period.1 It’s no surprise that mental health issues are a growing concern for employers.
 Employers know they should be having proactive discussions with their employees and want to find the right solutions, but many don’t […]

 As a former labor and delivery nurse, Alison Daily has a strong connection to children.
-That’s why she’s so passionate about and supports “The Smile Train,” an organization that donates surgeries to children in underdeveloped countries with cleft lip and palate.
+That’s why she’s so passionate about the Southwest Community Health Center, an organization that delivers primary care to the underserved population in the Portland area.